You are here:

 Jurisdiction

-The Code of Community Standards also applies to conduct online, via email or other electronic medium.
+The Code of Community Standards also applies to conduct online, via email or other electronic media.
 Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
-While most online speech by students not involving College networks or technology will be protected as free expression and not subject to the Code of Student Conduct, there are exceptions where the College may determine the Code of Community Standards applies.
-Two of these exception include, but are not limited to:
+While most online speech by students does not involve College networks or technology will be protected as free expression and not subject to the Code of Student Conduct, there are exceptions where the College may determine the Code of Community Standards applies.
+Two of these exceptions include, but are not limited to:

-• Speech posted online about the College or its community members that cause a significant on-campus disruption.
+- Speech posted online about the College or its community members that causes a significant on-campus disruption.

 The Code of Community Standards applies to the conduct of guests of students.
 The student host(s) is responsible for ensuring his or her guests comply with the Code of Community Standards and may be held accountable for the conduct of his or her guests.